+'''

+declare function rec body ($cs) as node()

+{ $cs/id(./prerequisites/pre_code) };

+3

-1 2 declare function rec_body(\$cs) as node() { \$cs/id(./prerequisites/pre_code) };
+declare function fix($x) as node()

-3 4 5 6 7 8 9 declare function fix (\$x) as node() { let \$res := rec_body (\$x) return if (empty (\$x except \$res)) then \$res else fix (\$res union \$x) };

-10 · · · · · · · · · · · · · · · · · · ·
+{ let $res := rec_body($x)

+6

+return if (empty ($x except $res))

+7

+then $res

+8

+else fix ($res union $x)

+9

+};

+10

-11 12 let \$seed := doc("curriculum.xml")
+let $seed := doc("curriculum.xml")

-10 ictuin in (icc_body (\$beed))
+11

+12

+//course[@code="c1"]

+return fix (rec_body ($seed))

+'''

-Figure 2: Prerequisites for course "c1" $\begin{pmatrix} 1 & -1 \\ 1 & -1 \end{pmatrix}$ marks the fixed point computation).
+Figure 2: Prerequisites for course "c1" (marks the fixed point computation).

-sive curriculum data, including courses, their lists of prerequisite courses, the prerequisites of the latter, and so on.
 The XQuery expression of Figure 2 recursively computes all prerequisite courses, direct or indirect, of the course coded with "c1" on an instance document "curriculum.xml".
 The compilation is seeded by the course element node with code "c1".
-For a given sequence \$x of course nodes, function fix (.) calls rec_body (.) on x to find their direct prerequisites.
-While new nodes are encountered, fix (.) recursively calls itself on the accumulated course node sequence.
+For a given sequence \$x of course nodes, function fix (·) calls rec_body (·) on \$x to find their direct prerequisites.
+While new nodes are encountered, fix (·) recursively calls itself on the accumulated course node sequence.
 (This query is not expressible in XPath 2.0.)
-Note that fix (.) implements a generic inflationary fixed point computation: only the seed (\$seed := ···) and the body (rec_body (·)) are specific to the curriculum problem.
+Note that fix (·) implements a generic inflationary fixed point computation: only the seed (\$seed := \cdots) and the body (rec_body (\cdot)) are specific to the curriculum problem.
 This motivates us to introduce a syntactic form for this pattern of computation.
 Unlike in the case of user-defined function, this account of recursion puts the query processor in control in choosing the evaluation strategy.
-In Section 2, we define the syntax and the semantics of the fixed point operation in XQuery context.
+In Section 2, we define the syntax and the semantics of the fixed point operation in XQuery

 In Section 3, we discuss two algorithms to compute inflationary fixed points, borrowed from the relational world, Naïve and Delta.
 Naïve is a direct implementation of the fixed point semantics.
-Delta applies a divide-and-conquer evaluation strategy and it is more efficient, but not always
+Delta applies a divide-and-conquer evaluation strategy and it is more efficient, but not always correct in the settings of XQuery.

-Permission to copy without fee all or part of this material is granted provided that the copies are not made or distributed for direct commercial advantage, the ACM copyright notice and the title of the publication and its date appear, and notice is given that copying is by permission of the ACM.
-To copy otherwise, or to republish, to post on servers or to redistribute to lists, requires a fee and/or special permissions from the publisher, ACM.
-EDBT 2009, March 24-26, 2009, Saint Petersburg, Russia.
-Copyright 2009 ACM 978-1-60558-422-5/09/0003 ...\$5.00 correct in the settings of XQuery.
 Provided that the body of the recursion exhibits a distributivity property, Delta can be safely applied to implement the fixed point computation.
 In Section 4, we define this property and we show its benefits in terms of correctness of Delta and in terms of the relation between the transitive closure and inflationary fixed point operators in the context of XQuery.